 Okay, so we know that learning to use a knife and fork properly can be sufficiently challenging for a young child, but there’s something rather exciting – not to mention – authentic about using chopsticks, so give it a try!

-1. Invest in a pair of children's chopsticks will definitely make the job easier.
-We love the Children's Chopsticks from The Asian Cookshop which are shorter, and easier to handle, 65p each; the funky Chopstick Kids £4.99, from Clickshop, which you attach to the tops of traditional chopsticks, or the Eddingtons Chopstick Buddy, £4.99, from Amazon.
-Holdstick are attached at the top, like a tong, so are easier for all ages – £4.99 from Amazon.
+1. Invest in a pair of children’s chopsticks will definitely make the job easier.
+We love the Children’s Chopsticks from The Asian Bookshop which are shorter, and easier to handle; the funky Totken Chopsticks from Amazon which you attach to the tops of traditional chopsticks, or Rookie Stix Chopsticks from Typhoon.

 2. Take a tip from your favourite child-friendly Chinese restaurant, and use the rubber band trick!
 Wrap an elastic band tightly around the non-eating ends.
 Take a small strip of paper, fold it up small, then wedge it in between the chopsticks up near the rubber band to make a ‘tong’ effect so your child can just squeeze the chopsticks together to grab their food.